DistributedProofreaders/dproofreaders/pinc/mediawiki_diff/README.md

-Files in this directory are lifted from MediaWiki 1.25.5 (977aee) and support PHP 5.
+Files in this directory are lifted from MediaWiki 1.26.2 (f46552) and support PHP 5.3 through 5.6.

 They are sourced from the following directories in the mediawiki git repo:
     mediawiki/includes/diff